viklund/courses/ngsintro/1609/labs/loops-lab.md

 If that sounds too easy, make the script submit a slurm job for each sample that will run the pipeline for that sample on a calculation node (1 core, 5 minutes each).
 And if that is too easy, add that the pipeline will use the local hard drive on the calculation node for all files used in the analysis.
 When the analysis is done, only fastq files and sorted and indexed bam files should be in your glob folder.
-Read more about the `$SNIC_TMP` variable in the [milou user guide](http://www.uppmax.uu.se/support-sv/user-guides/milou-user-guide/).
+Read more about the `$SNIC_TMP` variable in the [disk storage guide](http://www.uppmax.uu.se/support/user-guides/disk-storage-guide/) on the UPPMAX homepage.

-There are a bunch of fastq files in the directory `~/glob/ngs-intro/loops/fastq/` that is to be used for this exercise.
+There is a bunch of fastq files in the directory `~/glob/ngs-intro/loops/fastq/` that is to be used for this exercise.

 Basic solution: